flutter-tizen/flutter-tizen/doc/commands.md

 - ### `install`

-  Install a Flutter app on an attached device.
+  Install a Flutter app on a connected device.

   ```sh
   # Install "build/tizen/tpk/*.tpk" on a Tizen device.